What has changed in the published Commission communication?

 According to the Commission, the main objective of the CAP is “a territorially and environmentally balanced EU agriculture”.
 What this boils down to is that the Commission believes the EU should supplement any money farmers earn themselves with money from EU taxpayers.
 A considerable number of justifications are provided, among them:

-– the EU should pay farmers because farm incomes are subject to greater variability and are, on average, lower than incomes in the rest of society.… Read the rest
+– the EU should pay farmers because farm incomes are subject to greater variability and are, on average, lower than incomes in the rest of society.
+The Commission provides no evidence for this highly contested assertion.

 What 'common' agricultural policy?